Enrisox/AWS-Quizapp-DevSecOps-Pipeline/docs/step1.md

 - **networks: ReverseProxy_net**: Connects the container to a dedicated network shared with the reverse proxy (Caddy) and other internal services.
 - **expose: "9000"**: Makes the application port accessible only to other containers; the reverse proxy handles public access.
 - **security_opt and cap_drop**: Hardens the container by removing unnecessary Linux capabilities and preventing privilege escalation.
-- **tmpfs: /tmp**: Stores temporary files in memory, improving security by avoiding sensitive data on disk.
+- **tmpfs: /tmp:rw,noexec,nosuid,size=50m**: Stores temporary files in memory, improving security by avoiding sensitive data on disk.tmpfs mount options that control how Docker mounts the /tmp directory in RAM:
+​
+rw (read-write): Allows Flask/Gunicorn to create temporary files in /tmp noexec (no execute): Prevents execution of binaries in /tmp, blocking attackers from running malware ​nosuid (no setuid): Ignores SUID/SGID bits, preventing privilege escalation attacks ​size=50m: Limits /tmp to 50MB, preventing DoS attacks that fill RAM

 - **networks.external: true**: The network is created outside Compose and can be shared with multiple services.

 **Using Immutable Docker Image Tags vs latest – Security Perspective**